grigorig/stcgal/README.md

 power.
 In some cases, when the microcontroller draws only little power, it is possible to directly supply power from the DTR signal, however.

+### Exit status

+The exit status is 0 if no error occured while executing stcgal.
+Any error, such as a protocol error or I/O error, results in an exit status of 1.
+If the the user aborted stcgal by pressing CTRL-C, that results in an exit status of 2.

 License
 -------